firefoundary/guru-sikshan/README.md

 docker compose up --build
 ```

 That should bring up the frontend, backend API, and AI service together if your root `docker-compose.yml` wires the three packages correctly.
-Once the stack is healthy, open the URL exposed by your compose setup; the backend should keep routing to the AI service over the internal Docker network using the service name instead of `localhost`.
+Once the stack is healthy, open the URL exposed by your compose setup.The ports set originally are `5001` for `AI_SERVICE_URL` , `3000` for `backend-api` and `5173` for `frontend`.
+Leave the configuration as is and access the network via localhost, if any changes are needed then make sure that the backend CORS in package `index.ts` in `backend-api` matches for the same.

 ## Run package by package